dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 > No answer required

-### Task 21 : Privilege Escalation Scripts
+### Task 21: Privilege Escalation Scripts

-Several tools have been written which help find potential privilege escalations on Linux.
+Several tools have been written that help in finding potential privilege escalations on Linux.
 Three of these tools have been included on the Debian VM in the following directory: `/home/user/tools/privesc-scripts`

 ![LinPeas Files|380](images/thm-linux-privesc/linpeas-files.png)